 - the development of a new SBP

-INCF supports the FAIR (Findable Accessible Interoperable Reproducible) principles, and endorsed SBPs will be required to comply with these principles.
+INCF supports the FAIR (Findable Accessible Interoperable Reusable) principles, and endorsed SBPs will be required to comply with these principles.
 INCF will provide financial support to working groups in categories 2 and 3 listed above.

 INCF seeks to serve the global neuroscience community by providing materials, expertise, training, and SBPs for:

 - scientists seeking to improve their science through neuroinformatics, who will benefit from a coordinated network of tools and expertise